Lawn Care Prices are based upon many factors; hourly rate, market demand and the type of job being quoted.

 These seniors for the most part are physically unable to perform many jobs around their lawn that need to done and have money to afford to pay to have these jobs completed by others.

-Lastly there is a buyers market where there is a very high amount of competition and a smaller amount of jobs or customers that need services.
+Lastly there is a buyers market where there is a very high amount of competition and a smaller amount of jobs or customers that need lawn care services.
 A market of this type can occur during an economic downturn where many people loss their jobs and their source of income.

 Hold the line when competing against other lawn care prices …